-This dish is not only savory and delicious, but also incredibly easy to make with the help of our trusty Instant Pot.
+This bone-in turkey breast is not only juicy and delicious, but also incredibly easy to make with the help of our Instant Pot.

-Say goodbye to long hours of roasting in the oven and hello to an efficient cooking method that delivers tender, juicy turkey breast every time.
+Say goodbye to long hours checking your oven and hello to a cooking method that delivers tender, juicy turkey breast every time.

 Looking for more turkey inspiration?
 Don't miss my Ninja Foodi Grill Turkey, Ninja Foodi Turkey, and Air Fryer Turkey Breast.

-- Turkey Breast: This is the star ingredient of our Instant Pot turkey breast recipe.
-I recommend a 5 to 7-pound bone-in turkey breast.
+- Turkey Breast: I recommend a 5 to 7-pound bone-in turkey breast.

-- Avocado Oil or Vegetable Oil: These oils are used for their high smoke point and neutral flavor.
-You can substitute with other high-heat-tolerant oils like canola or grapeseed oil.
+- Avocado Oil or Vegetable Oil: You can substitute with other high-heat-tolerant oils like canola or grapeseed oil.
 Melted butter is also a great option for your Instant Pot turkey breast roast.

-- Maple Syrup: This adds a hint of sweetness and helps create a beautiful glaze.
-Honey or agave nectar could be used as a substitute.
+- Maple Syrup: Honey or agave nectar could be used as a substitute.

-- Lemon: The zest and juice add a bright, tangy note.
-You could substitute with orange for a sweeter citrus flavor.
+- Lemon: You could substitute with orange for a sweeter citrus flavor.

-- Onion: This is used to infuse additional flavor into the turkey.
-Feel free to substitute with shallots or leeks.
+- Onion: Feel free to substitute with shallots or leeks.
 You could also stuff the turkey breast with carrots and celery or fresh herbs like rosemary or thyme if you prefer.

 For the Gravy